MoneySavingExpert.com homepage

 With a Blue Light Card

-Show a Blue Light Card code at participating Greene King pubs (find your nearest) and you can get 15% off food, Monday to Sunday (excludes Sunday at Farmhouse Inns).
+Show a Blue Light Card code at Greene King pubs (find your nearest) and you can get 15% off food, Monday to Sunday.

 To get the code, you need to hold a Blue Light Card (£4.99 for two years – see more info), and generate the code from its website or via the app – you can't just show the card.
-It's valid for up to 10 guests, and on bills up to £200 (so a maximum £30 discount).
+It's valid for up to 10 guests (including the card holder), and on bills up to £200.

-The offer can't be used alongside any other offer, or on bank holidays, Mother's Day, Father's Day, Valentine's Day, Christmas Day, Boxing Day, New Year’s Eve and New Year's Day.
-It's also not valid at any Metropolitan Pub Company site, the Boat (Catherine-De-Barnes), Four Oaks (Sutton Coldfield), the Foundry Bell (Wokingham), the Watermill (Dorking), the Cart & Horses (Kings Worthy), and the Prince of Wales (Esher).
+The offer can't be used alongside any other offer, menu promotion or on Bank Holidays, Easter Sunday, Mother's Day, Father's Day, Valentine's Day, Christmas Day, Boxing Day, New Year’s Eve and New Year's Day.
+You cannot use this offer in conjunction with Tesco vouchers.
+It's also not valid at Farmhouse Inns.

 Expired